tonychu805/syno_bi/documents/PRD.md

 ### Data Flow Summary
 - **Transformation & Modeling:** SQL and Python logic, orchestrated through **dbt** and Airflow, clean, aggregate, and structure datasets into a star-schema optimized for analytical queries. dbt manages dependencies, documentation, and model lineage for transparency.
 - **Storage & Warehouse:** Supabase (managed PostgreSQL) serves as the primary data warehouse, with optional PostgreSQL replication on Synology NAS for on-premise backup and local access.
 Data encryption and nightly snapshots ensure integrity.
-- **Orchestration & Automation:** All ETL, model refresh, and dashboard refresh tasks orchestrated via Airflow (for data pipelines and dbt jobs) and n8n (for API automation and Tableau Cloud refreshes) running in Docker containers on Synology NAS.
+- **Orchestration & Automation:** All ETL, model refresh, and dashboard refresh tasks orchestrated via Airflow (for data pipelines and dbt jobs) and n8n (for API automation and Metabase dashboard refreshes) running in Docker containers on Synology NAS.
-- **Visualization:** Tableau Cloud connects directly to Supabase via secure SSL PostgreSQL connection.
-Dashboards are refreshed via Tableau’s extract scheduling or triggered via n8n/Airflow API calls.
+- **Visualization:** Metabase connects directly to Supabase via secure SSL PostgreSQL connection.
+Dashboards are refreshed via Metabase scheduling or triggered via n8n/Airflow API calls.

 ## 5. Core Deliverables
 | Deliverable | Description | Owner |